vacationlabs/haskell-webapps/doc/docs/opaleye/basic-db-mapping.rst

     [(
       TenantPGWrite
         {
-          tenantKey              = Nothing -- omitted from query; will use DB's DEFAULT , tenantCreatedAt        = Just $ pgUTCTime someTime -- NOT omitted from query; will NOT use DB's DEFAULT , tenantUpdatedAt        = pgUTCTime someTime
+          tenantKey              = Nothing -- column will be omitted from query; will use DB's DEFAULT , tenantCreatedAt        = Just $ pgUTCTime someTime -- column will NOT be omitted from query; will NOT use DB's DEFAULT
+        , tenantUpdatedAt        = pgUTCTime someTime
         , tenantName             = pgText "Saurabh"
         , tenantStatus           = pgText "inactive"